oliverwilms/zen/README.md

 I often export a project from different systems.
 I end up with tons of differences caused by timestamps, storage definitions, or other things I like to ignore.
 This is very much a work in progress.
 Please be patient with me as I make it work.

 ## Getting Started
-Point your browser at http://localhost:52673/irisapp/MyApp.Home.cls.
+Point your browser at http://localhost:52673/irisapp/MyApp.Hello.cls.
 If you are prompted to login, login as _SYSTEM.
 Please note the default password for this app is abc123.
 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/Hello.PNG)

 There are two Browse buttons to select two files from the server.
 The files are automatically imported into a global with index by routines and classes.
 I initially coded a classmethod to compare two files and show the first difference I find in each class.

 The Compare menu option displays a list of routines and classes in a frame.
 My idea is to display the changed classes in a different style.
 This is not yet done.

 If I click to select a class or routine, I store its name.
-When I click on Details menu option, I show two versions of the last selected class or routine in a frame.
+When I click on Details menu option, I show file1 left and file2 right.
+Shorter files are padded with empty lines.
+This works for also for flat text file as .CPF or .txt or similar.

 ## Installation with Docker